Delivering propane in extreme weather is serious business

 It is with the 2019 polar vortex that we praise the men and women of the propane industry whose jobs call for working on the front lines, braving whatever weather is thrown at them to keep the gallons flowing and their customers warm.

-This is posted in Blue Flame Blog, Current Issue
+This article is tagged with and posted in Blue Flame Blog, Current Issue

 About the Author: